ameba23/metadb-core/README.md

 }
 ```

-## Config file
+## Configuration

-`~/.metadb/config.yml` can be used to manually set the download directory and other settings
+- `~/.metadb/config.yml` can be used to manually set the download directory and other settings
+- `~/.metadb/ignore` is a list of patterns to ignore when indexing files (like .gitignore)